peteroupc/peteroupc.github.io/graphics.md

 5. The tutorial should include checks for understanding, guided practice, and independent practice exercises.
 The tutorial may also include review (retrieval practice) of past concepts.
 6. As a strong recommendation, the guided and independent practice can lead to readers writing a feature-rich software renderer that implements the pre-2000 graphics specification without third-party software libraries.

-A similar tutorial is [**_Computer Graphics from Scratch_**](https://gabrielgambetta.com/computer-graphics-from-scratch/) by Gabriel Gambetta, although it's not geared toward pre-2000 video-game graphics.
+A similar tutorial is [**_Computer Graphics from Scratch_**](https://gabrielgambetta.com/computer-graphics-from-scratch/) by Gabriel Gambetta, although it's not geared toward the visuals in pre-2000 video games.
 For example, it covers ray tracing (which is outside this specification's scope) but not sprites or other 2-D concepts.

 <a id=Acknowledgments></a>